case112/arduino-8x2lcd-thermostat/README.md

 ### Here's how the LCD board looks like
 ![Photos of the board](img/0802-lcd.jpg)
-It has 14 pins on the left.
+It has 14 pins stacked on the left of the display.

 ### After soldering some headers to the LCD board I connected these pins to my Arduino Nano like this: